Greenisland railway station: History

 This involved creating a new junction at Bleach Green where the Larne and Loop Lines diverged.
 The former mainline from Greenisland Junction was singled and joined the new Main Line at a new connection, Mossley Junction, to the east of Mossley station.
 The old mainline became known as the "Back Line".
 The ruling gradient on the Loop Line was 1 in 75 which could only be achieved by excavating and lowering a section of the existing Main Line near Mossley station.
 The new lines were carried over Valentine's Glen on imposing ferroconcrete viaducts.
 The smaller of these curved to the east from Bleach Green Junction as a burrowing junction passing under a skew span of the larger Main Line viaduct which curved westwards.
 The old masonry Main Line viaduct was retained to carry what had become the up Larne Line.

-A strike by Irish locomotive men in 1933 delayed completion and it was not until 22 January 1934 that the new lines opened for regular service.
+A strike by Irish locomotive men in 1933 delayed completion, and it was not until 22 January 1934 that the new lines opened for regular service.

-Part of the program included resignalling the lines between Belfast, Greenisland, and Mossley Junction with automatic color light signals.
+Part of the program included resignalling the lines between Belfast, Greenisland, and Mossley Junction with automatic colour light signals.
 A new signal cabin was built at Greenisland to control train movements over the triangle formed by the Loop Line, Larne Line, and the Back Line.

 Although the distance covered by the Loop Line was only two miles less than by the old route, eliminating the reversal at Greenisland saved as much as fifteen minutes allowing services to be accelerated.
 Some Main Line trains were divided at Ballyclare Junction, with coaches for Larne Harbour being detached and worked over the Back Line to Greenisland while the main part of the train continued to Belfast.